 Perform Routine Maintenance

-Look for broken or loose seals that could be allowing cool air to escape, rust spots that could lead to air or propane leaks, and dust buildup that makes your unit work harder.
+Look for broken or loose seals that allow cool air to escape, rust spots that could lead to air or propane leaks, and dust buildup that makes your unit work harder.

 Keep Your Fridge Level

-This can sometimes be difficult to achieve if you often park on unlevel ground.
+This can sometimes be difficult to achieve if you park on unlevel ground.
 Thankfully, there’s an easy solution: Pack a level and shims!

-Start the Fridge Before Your Trip
+Start The Fridge Before Your Trip

 RV fridges don’t cool down as quickly as those you typically find in a house.
-To ensure that your refrigerator is ready to go when you are, be sure to turn it on several hours before your trip.
+To ensure that your refrigerator is ready to go when you are, turn it on several hours before your trip.

 Pack Colder Items First